esiteq/wp-petfinder/readme.txt

 == Donate ==

 My name is Alex and I am a volunteer that helps stray cats.
+This plugin will always be free for everyone.
 If you want to support plugin's development and help animals, you can donate some amount via PayPal by clicking Donation link.